xmos/sw_usb_audio/README.rst

 :Maintainer: Ross Owen
 :Description: USB Audio Applications

 Please note, Beta releases may not accurately reflect the final release and documentation may not be complete.
-They are also made available with limited testing - please see Support Status.
+These releases are also made available with limited testing - please see Support Status.

 Welcome to version 6 of the XMOS USB Audio software framework.